sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ```

-#### 3.7.3.1 Listing the IFA flows
+#### 3.7.3.1 Listing the IFA sessions

-The following command lists the details for all ifa flows or for a specific flow.
-Note that only explicitly configured tuples in the flow-group are displayed.
+The following command lists the details for all ifa sessions or for a specific session.
+Note that only explicitly configured tuples in the associated flow-group are displayed.

 ```
-sonic # show tam ifa flows [<name>]
+sonic # show tam ifa sessions [<name>]
 ```

 Sample usage shown below.

 ```
-sonic # show tam ifa flows
+sonic # show tam ifa sessions

 Name           Flow Group          Collector          Sampler           Node Type
 -----------    ----------------    --------------     -------------     ----------